szgrm/EcomCartService/README.md

 This application hosted on Azure App Service.
 Check it out [here](https://ecomcartservice-gqhxgngjdkedghd3.germanywestcentral-01.azurewebsites.net/swagger/index.html).

-This is a simple shopping cart microservice built with .NET 8, Entity Framework Core, and PostgreSQL.
+This is a simple shopping cart microservice built with .NET 8, Entity Framework Core, and PostgreSQL, with a Next.js frontend.

 ## Features